Gerry Meehan

-Gerald Marcus Meehan (born September 3, 1946) is a Canadian former professional ice hockey left winger and the former general manager and Senior Vice President of the Buffalo Sabres.
+Gerard Marcus Meehan (born September 3, 1946) is a Canadian former professional ice hockey left winger and the former general manager and Senior Vice President of the Buffalo Sabres.

 Playing career

 Meehan was born in Toronto, Ontario and raised in Newmarket, Ontario.
 He played minor hockey for St. Michael's College School and junior for the Toronto Marlboros.
 He played for the 1966–67 Marlboros that won the Memorial Cup.

-Meehan was drafted by the Toronto Maple Leafs in the 1963 NHL Amateur Draft, fourth round, 21st overall.
+Meehan was drafted by the Toronto Maple Leafs in the 1963 NHL amateur draft, fourth round, 21st overall.
 He played for the National Hockey League's Toronto Maple Leafs, Philadelphia Flyers, Buffalo Sabres, Vancouver Canucks, Atlanta Flames, Washington Capitals, as well as the Ontario Hockey Association's Toronto Marlboros, American Hockey League's Rochester Americans, CPHL's Tulsa Oilers, Western Hockey League's Phoenix Roadrunners, Seattle Totems, and the World Hockey Association's Cincinnati Stingers.
 He served as captain for both the Sabres and Capitals.